juandpinto/thesis-manuscript/source/10_introduction.md

 > What implications might these findings have for frequency list creation and use as it pertains to other less commonly taught languages?

 The literature review will serve as background for many of the important decisions that went into the creation of the FDOSH.
-These will be explained more in-depth in the [*methods*](#methods) section, where the entire process will be laid out in detail.
+These will be explained more in-depth in the [*methods*](#methods) chapter, where the entire process will be laid out in detail.
 For the sake of clarity, these key decisions are listed here at the outset.
 They are as follows:

 Corpus size